 There will also be a competition (and special prizes!) for the fastest lap of the day for men and women.

 Full aid station, finisher prizes, giveaways, pizza and homemade food provided.
-We also plan to have activities for kids so bring the family!

 What is the Gulch Countdown?